CRTS Update and Prayer Request – July 2021

 - This coming September we look forward to receiving the largest incoming class in the history of our seminary: ten Master of Divinity and two Bachelor of Theology students.
 Almost all of our students plan to be on campus, but due to challenges with obtaining student visas, a small number of international students will participate in the classes via livestream and other online tools.
 This brings our total student body to 32 full-time students.

-- Van Raalte continues to recover well and has begun re-integrating into his work here at our seminary.
+- Dr. Van Raalte continues to recover well and has begun re-integrating into his work here at our seminary.
 We praise and thank the Lord for this!

 - Recently our accrediting agency, the Association of Theological Schools, approved our application to offer our program online.
 Due to COVID, all seminaries received temporary permission to do this for one academic year.
 To continue with hybrid education (most students on-campus and some online) in future years, we needed to obtain this approval.
 CRTS remains convinced that the best way to train future pastors is through in-person instruction.
 However, there are certain situations in which this is not feasible.
 We work, then, with the principle of on campus as much as possible, online as much as necessary.